4 Effective & Natural Ways To Relieve An Upset Stomach This Holiday Season

 Carefully place 1 drop of peppermint oil inside a gelatin capsule and add a few drops of coconut or olive oil.
 Close the capsule and take with water.
 This delivers the peppermint oil straight to the problem and may provide better relief.

 I absolutely love Spark Naturals peppermint essential oil for it’s effectiveness, pleasant smell, and speed to treat tummy issues.
-(P.S.
-If you make a purchase from Spark, use my exclusive coupon code DIETZVILLE to save 10% off your order!)

 #2 — Raw Apple Cider Vinegar